The MoneyAware team recently travelled to London to meet with one of...

 2. Washer of mouths

 I’m a big fan of mouthwash that makes me feel like my mouth is burning away, so I’m probably not going to swap my beloved chemical mouth peel in favour of this.
-If, unlike me, you’d prefer a natural mouthwash try mixing one teaspoon of baking soda with a glass of water and have a gargle.
+If, unlike me, you’d prefer a natural mouthwash try making a baking soda mouthwash by mixing one teaspoon of baking soda with a glass of water and have a gargle.

 3. Enhancer of washing detergent

-Laundry detergent is great and all but what if you could make it EVEN better?
-Add a cup of baking soda to your next clothes wash and then marvel at how clean and bright your clothes look.
+Can you use baking soda to wash your clothes?
+‘Surely not’, I hear you cry.
+Well, let me tell you, laundry detergent is great and all but adding a cup of baking soda to your laundry will leave you marvelling at how clean and bright your clothes look.
 Marvel, I say!

 4. Cleaner of the dishwasher